felipehcrfernandes/digital-lib/README.md

 3. Start the application
 4. Open `http://127.0.0.1:8000/chat/ui`

-This keeps the main backend review path simple while still allowing the interview/demo path to include the assistant.
+This keeps the main backend usage path simple while still allowing the chat assistant to be enabled when needed.

 ## Example API Usage